ramosvacca/bioportapp/README.md

 password: your password

-database: the database to work with
+database: the database name

-isNewDatabase should be set to true if the above mentioned is a new database.
+isNewDatabase: should be set to True if the above mentioned is a new database.

 port: the port to connect with your stardog server